ecmwf/earthkit-geo/docs/concepts/regridding/precomputed/regrid_high.rst

        - If ``inventory`` is a local path, a local inventory is used.
 Please note this in experimental feature only used for development purposes.
     :type inventory: str
     :return: The same type of data as ``data`` containing the interpolated values.
-    :rtype: :xref:`fieldlist`, :xref:`field`
+    :rtype: :py:class:`~earthkit.data.core.field.Field`, :py:class:`~earthkit.data.core.fieldlist.FieldList`
     :raises ValueError: if the precomputed weights are not available

-    The regridding is performed by multiplying the ``data`` vector with the interpolation weights, which forms a sparse matrix (sparse matrix) -vector multiplication).
+    The regridding is performed by multiplying the ``data`` vector with the interpolation weights, which forms a sparse matrix (sparse matrix-vector multiplication).